IkerSaint/VULNAPP-snyk-chat-goof/README.md

+# EPIC Application Security Team Note
+Hi! this is a Vulnerable Application audited by EPIC Application Security Team; vulnerabilities present in the application are documented in "AppSec - Vulnerabilities.csv" file; feel free to explore and play with it.
+If you have any questions, new vulnerabilities, or want to collaborate with this application, do not hesitate to contact us in #infosec-appsec-help-ext.
+Have Fun!

 # multiroom-chat-goof
 A purposely vulnerable, multiroom chat application with Java, Spring, WebSocket on the backend and Vue, Vuex, Nuxt.js on the frontend.